megan-grug/nature-adventure/README.md

 - Type 'git clone' and then paste the link you copied from 'Clone with HTTPS'.

 - Press enter to complete the creation of the local clone.

+- - You will need to create your own env.py file including the following variables: IP, PORT, SECRET_KEY, MONGO_URI, MONGO_DBNAME, GOOGLE_API.

+**HEROKU**

+The project was deployed to Heroku as it uses pages based on template inheritance which cannot be hosted on GitHub Pages.

+**How to Deploy to Heroku:**

+- Ensure that the project meets the requirements for deployment to Heroku:

+        - It must have a requirements.txt file:

+                - This can be created using the terminal command of 'pip3 freeze--local > requirements.txt' in your coding environment

+        - It must have a Procfile:

+                - This can be created by using the terminal command of 'echo web: python app.py > Procfile
+                - If there is a blank line at the end of the Procfile, this may cause problems and this should be deleted.

+        - Both these files must have been pushed to the GitHub repository.

+- Create / log into an account at [Heroku](https://www.heroku.com)

+- Click on the 'New' button at the top right to create a new app.

+- Under 'App name' create a name for the app (the name must be unique and must use a dash or minus instead of spaces)

+- Under 'Choose region' select the region which is closest to you.

+- Click 'Create App' button.

+- At the 'Deployment method' section around halfway down the page, select "GitHub".

+- Under 'Connect to GitHub:

+    - make sure your GitHub profile is shown;

+    - type in the exact name of your GitHub repository;

+    - click 'Search';

+    - when the repository is found, click 'Connect' to connect to the app.

+- Scroll back to the top and navigate to the 'Settings' tab for the app.

+- Scroll down to 'Config Vars' - here you will store the hidden variables so that Heroku can access them, as it will not be able to access the env.py file.

+- Add the following variables:

+    - IP
+    - PORT
+    - MONGODB_NAME (the name of your Mongo DB database)
+    - MONGO_URI
+    - SECRET_KEY
+    - GOOGLE_API (this should be your own google maps api key)

+- Scroll back up and return to the 'Deploy' tab.

+- Click 'Enable Automatic Deployment'.

+- Wait as the app is built.

+- When the app is built you will see the message 'Your app was successfully deployed'.

+- Click 'View' to view the deployed app.

 ## CREDITS